Jobseeker’s Allowance is a benefit for people who are unemployed or working fewer than 16 hours a week, and are looking for work.

 How do I claim Jobseeker’s Allowance?

-In Northern Ireland, you will need to contact your local Jobs & Benefits office or Social Security office.
+If you live in Northern Ireland, contact your local Jobs and Benefits office or Social Security office.

 At the work-focused interview, a work coach will discuss your application with you and ensure you understand the rules for claiming Jobseeker’s Allowance.
 They will also discuss what type of work you want and the best ways for you to find a job.

-You will normally be expected to ‘sign on’ at your local Jobcentre Plus office every 2 weeks, to discuss how your job search is going.
+You will normally be expected to ‘sign on’ at your local Jobcentre Plus office (usually every 2 weeks) to discuss how your job search is going.
 In addition, you must also attend regular, more detailed interviews to look at your situation.

 What if my circumstances change?